Shuunen/c-est-donne/README.md

 - [ ] add activity monitor to refresh items
 - [ ] add logo
 - [ ] add demo
+- [ ] create an introduction component, displayed when not connected

 ## Thanks